 What does it mean to be reborn in the Spirit?
 The new birth which Jesus speaks of is a spiritual birth to a life which is transformed through the power of God.
 This new life brings us into an experiential relationship with God as his adopted sons and daughters (Romans 6:4; 8:10-11).
 This new birth is made possible when one is baptized into Christ and receives the gift of the Holy Spirit.
-God wants to renew all his people in the gift of new life in his Holy Spirit.
-This new life brings us into God's kingdom and heavenly way of life. we enter into the life and power of God's eternal kingdom
+God wants to renew all of his people in the gift of new life in his Holy Spirit.
+This new life in the Spirit brings us into God's kingdom of righteousness, peace, and joy (Romans 14:17).

-"Lord Jesus Christ, you offer us abundant new life and power to live as sons and daughters of God.
-Renew in me the gift of faith to accept your life-giving word and to cooperate with the transforming power of your Holy Spirit at work in my life.
+"Lord Jesus Christ, you offer us abundant new life and power to live as sons and daughters of our Father in heaven.
+Renew in me the gift of faith to accept and obey your life-giving word and to cooperate with the transforming power of your Holy Spirit who changes us into your likeness.
 May your kingdom come and your will be done in my life today, tomorow, and always."

 1 Why do the nations conspire, and the peoples plot in vain?